 Send the actual forms of identification, along with the required documentation to the address that is listed on the V62 application form.
 Make sure that you include a prepaid, special delivery envelope that is addressed to your home or workplace, so that the DVLA can safely return your identification documents.
 For most regtransfers you can expect to have an answer as to whether you application has been approved within two weeks.
 It is important to note that you are not allowed to sell or get rid of your vehicle until the new registration certificate has been issued.
 Otherwise, the new owner of the vehicle may be entitled to keep the existing number plate.

 Once your application has been approved, you will receive either a V750 Certificate of Entitlement, or a V778 Retention Document.

-The documentation is only valid for 10 years, so you’ll need to renew it to keep it up to date.
-The DVLA will send you a reminder letter or email when it’s time to renew.
+The documentation is valid for 10 years, so you’ll need to renew it if the time arises to keep it up to date in the event you have still not transferred the registration to a vehicle.
+The DVLA usually send a reminder letter or email but you may not wish to rely upon that notification.
 You will be able to renew online, as well as change important information and add additional private registration numbers from your online account.
-You can also renew you car transfer registration by post.
+You can also renew by post.

 Replacing a Lost Document